sachdevavaibhav/ecom_3d/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Ecommerce website where you can see products in 3D and customise them as well.

+It uses three.js and react fibre to render 3d models and work with them.